 The goal of Measurement Standards (MS) is to assure marketplace confidence and equitable trade with the objective of safeguarding the public and industry in matters involving commercial determinations of quantity.
+Activities performed in pursuit of this goal include the testing of commercial scales and meters.
 Devices used commercially must be registered with the Division to be in compliance with statutory requirements.
 Inspection and testing procedures are designed to ensure the accuracy of all transactions when merchandise is bought or sold by weight, measure, or count, and to eliminate the potential for fraud, carelessness, and misrepresentations during these transactions.
+For example, an improperly calibrated gasoline retail dispenser could be overcharging customers for fuel.
+Emphasis has been placed on testing weight and measurement devices annually, increasing large fuel meter inspections, and improving inspector productivity.